 Housing one of the world’s greatest collections of ancient artifacts from around the world, the Museum illustrates the human story: who we are and where we came from.
-Get the most out of your trip to the Penn Museum and add-on a guided tour of our galleries.
-Tours can accommodate up to thirty people and are one-hour long.
+Engaging one hour tours can accommodate up to 30 people per tour and are currently available in English, Mandarin, Japanese, Spanish, Nepali, Hindi, French, Italian, and Dutch (subject to guide availability).

 Our Signature and Special Exhibitions are place-based – take a themed gallery tour to travel to another place and time.
 Tour guides and gallery availability are subject to change.